bretth/woven/docs/main05.rst

 10. Sets the timezone according to your settings file

-Of course not all hosts are the same and no two deployments are alike so have a look at some of the :doc:`settings` you can use in your Django project.
+Of course not all hosts are the same and no two deployments are alike so have a look at some of the :doc:`settings05` you can use in your Django project.

 Woven uses standard Django templates to create configuration files for Apache, Nginx, and ssh.
 If you want to modify them you can copy them from the package into a woven folder in your projects templates folder like any other app.